jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 *Conventions*

-   The terms commandline and shell have discrete and different meanings but in this chapter and in the vernacular sense the words are often used interchangably.
+   The terms commandline, terminal, and shell have been used so far interchangibly to mean the same thing, the method for a user to issue commands to the kernel.
+In this chapter we will explore the discrete differences between the terminal and the shell, with the term commandline or CLI beign a generic word refering to anyhting where commmands are entered in text.

 ## File System Structure